Last update 5/2/2024

 There’s nothing more sickening than seeing your prized guitar slowly crash to the floor when you’re several feet away, and no matter how fast you run to try and save it – it’s too late.
 You may get lucky and get a few scuffs or scratches or run into significant damage.

-Moral of the story: Guitar stands are cheap.
+The moral of the story: Guitar stands are cheap.
 Buy one.
 Use it.

 All the time.

 Guitars don’t deal well with humidity levels that are too high or low.
 A common scenario is leaving a guitar in the car without a second thought.
 Temperatures can reach dangerous levels in a car left in the sun.
 Yes, this falls into the ‘common sense realm again, but you may be surprised how many people neglect their guitars in this regard.